upthewaterspout/fates/README.md

 # How it works

-This harness creates a scheduler which takes control of the order in which your threads read or modify any field.
-This agent works modifying the bytecode of all classes in the test (including JDK classes) to instrument all field access.
+The harness launches your test in a separate JVM that has a custom javaagent registered.
+This agent modifies the bytecode of all classes in the test (including JDK classes) take control of where threads are launched and where state is accessed or modified.
+Using this instrumentation, the harness creates a scheduler that only allows one thread to be running at a time.

-Each field access is then used as a point where the scheduler can choose to let that thread continue, or schedule a different thread.
+Each field access is used as a point where the scheduler can choose to let that thread continue, or schedule a different thread.

 Operations which might require a thread to block are also instrumented -